 I’ll try to keep it short.
 Cryptography isn’t something easy to digest, but without having a general idea of how it works and what problems it solves, we can’t really understand its importance.
 If you have any specific questions, ask them in the comments section and I’ll do my best to reply.

-HTTP stands for Hyper Text Transfer Protocol.
+HTTP stands for Hyper Text Transfer Protocol (it’s actually Hypertext Transfer Protocol, but that should be only HTP, right?).
 What you need to know is that it’s a protocol that web servers, data centers and browsers use to transfer information across the web.

 The S at the ending of HTTPS just stands for Secure.